Rammechh/Scaler_Problems/README.md

  + Greedy works here ( Think of a supportive proof as as assignment ).
 Start with the guy with the least rating.
 Obviously he will receive 1 candy.
 If he did recieve more than one candy, we could lower it to 1 as none of the neighbor have higher rating.
  + Now lets move to the one which is second least.
 If the least element is its neighbor, then it receives 2 candies, else we can get away with assigning it just one candy.
  + We keep repeating the same process to arrive at optimal solution.

+### Assign Mice to Holes
+ + Sort both arrays and find the max difference each time and retur the max value

 Day80_Intro_to_Dynamic_Programming
 ==================